At a Glance

 - Benefits: Enjoy flexible working options and a supportive work culture with great perks.

-- Why this job: Make a real difference while developing your project management skills in a meaningful environment.
+- Why this job: Make a real difference while developing your project management skills in a rewarding environment.

 - Qualifications: Experience in team management and customer service is essential; charity experience is a plus.

-- Other info: This role offers a chance to impact lives positively while growing your career.
+- Other info: This role offers a unique chance to impact lives positively while advancing your career.

 The predicted salary is between 36000 - 60000 £ per year.